 Author's main message

 It should be noted that this article focuses on international migration, not internal migration.
-However, many of the determinants discussed in this article would apply to internal migration as well.
+However, many of the determinants discussed in this article would also apply to internal migration.

 Discussion of pros and cons